xujingzhou/VideoReflection/README.md

 # VideoReflection
 Embeddable video, GIF, water reflection and video borders into a video.
+Tested on iPhone 4 and iPhone 5S.

 Johnny Xu(徐景周)
 Future Studio